 We develop a returns-based model to estimate the performance of alternative investments such as private equity and hedge funds.
 The model uses hierarchical Bayesian techniques to address challenges posed by limited disclosure, illiquidity, and appraisal-based valuations that are common in alternative asset classes.

-By jointly estimating latent economic returns and systematic factor exposures, we construct back cast and forecast returns to assess alternative assets’ fit within a broader portfolio.
+By jointly estimating latent economic returns and systematic factor exposures, we construct back cast and forecast returns to assess an alternative assets’ fit within a broader portfolio.
 Key contributions include a unique moving average process to mimic reporting lags, use of time-weighted returns within this context, and stochastic search variable selection (SSVS) to identify significant factor exposures.
-The model is evaluated through explanatory power and exposure significance testsThis paper aims to improve industry analytics as applied to alternative investments and support the integration of alternatives into multi-asset portfolios.
+The model is evaluated through explanatory power and exposure significance tests.
+This paper aims to improve industry analytics as applied to alternative investments and support the integration of alternatives into multi-asset portfolios.

 Introduction and Motivation

+Preqin estimates that the weighted average asset allocation in 2023 of 1,785 private pension plans with $3.8tn AUM was 19.1% to alternatives, of which real estate (7.8%), private equity (5.6%), and hedge funds (4.2%) are the largest parts.
+In Preqin’s study of fundraising from US pensions, 708 public pension funds with a total AUM of $5.9tn had an average target allocation of just under 26% to alternatives.
+This indicates that alternative investments as an asset class are increasing in size and importance for investors.

 Portfolio allocation requires estimates of risk, return, and covariance of the focal assets.
 Data for alternative asset classes are not as freely available as it is for publicly available securities.
 Since alternative asset classes are largely exempt from public disclosure requirements, performance metrics based on actual transactions are scarce.
 This limited data impedes the investment process for portfolios containing such assets.

 We address this problem and other issues associated with returns on illiquid and alternative investments by modeling the funds’ returns-generating process.
 We devise a returns-based model that uses hierarchical Bayesian modeling techniques to simulate the underlying economic returns for funds on iCapital’s Marketplace.
 The model helps investors research and educate themselves on the compatibility of a particular fund with their investment needs and risk preferences.